-The users must be trained and familiar with this technology prior to the use of this device.
+The users must be trained and familiar with this technology prior the use of this device.
+This kit should be used following the instructions given in this manual, in combination with a validated instrument mentioned in "Materials Required but Not Provided", page 11.